Trophy boar tusks in centimeters. Processing and registration of hunting trophies. Life in the wild

 From the book Your Home Vineyard author Plotnikova Tatyana Fedorovna

 Cutting and processing glass First of all, you need to go through the preliminary preparation stage, make sketches and templates.
-Why do you need the appropriate tools for drawing, coloring and cutting: pencils, an eraser, a square ruler, standard scissors with
+Why do you need the appropriate tools for drawing, coloring and cutting: pencils, eraser, square ruler, standard scissors with

 The role of fangs